 In the picturesque Tang valley, village life has remained mostly unchanged for generations, and the equally peaceful and picturesque Ura valley is home to the Ura Monastery and its striking symbolic murals.
 If you’re feeling intrepid, follow the Chamkhar Chhu river and climb to Shertang La Pass to gaze at Gangkhar Puensum, the highest unclimbed mountain in the Himalayas.
 However you spend them, a couple of days here gets you in step with Bhutan’s laid-back rhythms.

-If you’re there during the season, you may be lucky enough to be treated to the spectacular display of hundreds of monochrome cranes swooping down to roost.
+If you’re there during the season, you may be lucky enough to be treated to the spectacular display of literally hundreds of monochrome cranes swooping down to roost in the broad valley, circling Gangtey Monastery as they descend.
 Take time out from your cosy lodge to follow the Gangtey Nature Trail through Phobjikha Valley, passing through pasture, pinewoods, a village and marshlands to the 15th-century Khewang Lhakhang temple - one of the largest in Bhutan - for uninterrupted valley views from its lofty location.

 Sitting in a picturesque, low-level valley, Punakha is warmer than the rest of the kingdom, making it a natural place to enjoy a few mellow days among the fields of rice and fruit.
 Having also served as the capital of Bhutan for over 300 years, it holds a significant place in the country’s culture.
 Stroll between tranquil temples, each with their own story, from the 15th-century ‘Temple of the Divine Madman', revered for its fertility powers, to the intricate murals of the Khamsum Yulley Namgyal Chorten.